 - Adults Are Useless: Save for the American family North comes across, Bruce Willis characters and arguably North's real parents.
 Nearly all the adults here are either stupid, corrupt, manipulative or all three.Considering this is North dreaming and him being a kid, well...

-- Or Was It a Dream?: Subverted, it was.
-The only facet that makes it back to reality is Bruce Willis' character and the good luck charm.
+- All Just a Dream: The only facet that makes it back to reality is Bruce Willis' character and the good luck charm.
 And even then that's just coincidence.

 - Ambulance Chaser: Arthur Belt (played by Jon Lovitz), who is literally seen chasing an ambulance until he comes across North.
 Apparently, he just uses it to beat the traffic.